Legal certainty of meetings and assemblies held with Councilbox

 of the European Parliament and of the Council of July 11, 2007 enables remote shareholders’ meetings provided that they guarantee: the broadcast of the meeting in real time, a two-way communication so that shareholders can address the meeting from a distant location, electronic voting to avoid appointing a representative who is physically at the meeting, and the verification of the identity of the shareholders and the security of electronic communications.

-22 States such as; Delaware, Minnesota, Ohio, Pennsylvania, Missouri, and Texas, permit remote shareholders’ meetings.
+22 States such as Delaware, Minnesota, Ohio, Pennsylvania, Missouri, and Texas, permit remote shareholders’ meetings.
 Others, such as California or Maryland, require an irrevocable consent of the shareholder to attend remotely at all meetings.

-18 States such as; Georgia, Massachusetts, New Jersey, New York or Wisconsin exclude remote or hybrid shareholders’ meetings for corporations incorporated.
+18 States such as Georgia, Massachusetts, New Jersey, New York or Wisconsin exclude remote or hybrid shareholders’ meetings for corporations incorporated.

 11 States allow for shareholders’ meetings, provided that there is the option to attend in person (hybrid).